TheIoTLearningInitiative/EmbeddedLinux/documentation/ArtificialIntelligence.md

     - Open Your data will be open to the community
     - + Create App

+> Bot says...
+> > If your bot is ready to send a direct response (like "Hello!") to the user, click on Bot Says.

+> Bot executes...
+> > If your bot needs to perform an action or context ...

 ```
 root@edison:~# cd
 root@edison:~# git clone https://github.com/wit-ai/pywit.git